 She most recently worked in American politics as the Senior Policy Program Manager with the Truman National Security Project, and as assistant to the Campaign Manager of Hillary Clinton’s 2016 presidential race.
 From 2012-2015, Kate worked on the negotiation of the Sustainable Development Goals and the Paris Climate Agreement in various roles at the US State Department, United Nations, and international NGOs.
 She previously interned at the White House Council on Environmental Quality where she focused on federal sustainability policy.

-Kate earned both her Master’s and Bachelor’s degrees from Columbia University, specializing in international affairs and global environmental policy.
+Kate earned both her Master’s and Bachelor’s degrees from Columbia University, specialising in international affairs and global environmental policy.
 She was raised in Minnesota, and currently lives in the UK.

-I care deeply about teaching the next generation of students to be well-rounded, diverse, and passionate leaders.
-I have experience teaching international affairs, politics, and climate change policy in a variety of formats, and mentoring students from under-privileged backgrounds.
-Currently, I am a non-stipendiary lecturer in International Relations at University College, and I have also taught tutorials in U.S. Government and Politics across the University.
+She cares deeply about teaching the next generation of students to be well-rounded, diverse, and passionate leaders.
+Kate has experience teaching international affairs, politics, and climate change policy in a variety of formats, and mentoring students from under-privileged backgrounds.
+Currently, she is a non-stipendiary lecturer in International Relations at University College, and has also taught tutorials in US Government and Politics across the University.

-Please see full list of publications, presentations, awards, and media content here: https://www.kateguy.me/media.
+Please see a full list of publications, presentations, awards, and media content on Kate Guy's personal website.